DSSA-Stockton-University/lectures-data-gathering-and-warehousing/lectures_data_warehousing/wk_04_storage_and_retrieval.md

 # Storage and Retrieval

+Databases need to do two things:
+1. How to store the data
-Databases need to do two things: Store the data and give the data back to you.
+2. How to give the data back to you.

 ### Data structures that power up your database